prof3ssorSt3v3/mad9034/docs/modules/week7/README.md

 ### Assignments

 **For class 1:**
 - [6.
-Scenario & Information architecture](../../assignments/assg6.md): Create a usage scenario for your primary persona
+Scenario](../../assignments/assg6.md): Create a usage scenario for your primary persona

 **For class 2:**
-- [6.
-Scenario & Information architecture](../../assignments/assg6.md) – Map out the information architecture for your app
+- [7.
+Information architecture](../../assignments/assg7.md) – Map out the information architecture for your app

 :::